drycc/workflow/src/contributing/development-environment.md

 In the general case, this workflow looks like this:

 1. Update source code and commit your changes using `git`
-2. Use `make build` to build a new Docker image
+2. Use `make build` to build a new Container image
 3. Use `make dev-release` to generate Kubernetes manifest(s)
 4. Use `make deploy` to restart the component using the updated manifest